cocode/TrekBASIC/documentation/task_list.md

 stack, and the assert is a last minute check?

 ## Ambiguity
-what does the following mean?
+What does the following mean?
 100 LET A=1
 112 LET B=2
 120 LET C=A=B